Neburen/Notion-Anilist-Python/README.md

 Open Notion.py and paste your "Internal Integration Token" in token variable and the Database ID in databaseId variable

 # 5. Run Notion.py !!!
+Enjoy!

+## Contributing
+Contributions are always welcome!

+AniList allows to see a lot of data relationated with an anime, the properties you want to see in Notion can be expanded